Explore the Library of Parliament

 The Library of Parliament is the last remaining part of the original Centre Block building.
 It opened in 1876 and was the only section to survive the fire of 1916.
 It overlooks the bluffs of the Ottawa River and the province of Quebec.

 In 2006, we finished restoring and modernizing the Library.
 The Library is connected to the Centre Block building, but it is not part of the Centre Block restoration project.
 The Library is temporarily closed while the Centre Block undergoes the largest heritage restoration project that Canada has ever seen.

 The origins of the Library

-A few years after Parliament found a permanent home in 1857, construction of its Library began.
-Architects Thomas Fuller and Chilion Jones designed the plans for a Gothic Revival building in the High Victorian style.
-They explained that the Library "could be adapted to a site at once so picturesque and so grand."
+A few years after Parliament found a permanent home in 1857, construction of the Centre Block and the Library began.
+Architects Thomas Fuller and Chilion Jones designed the plans for the original Centre Block using a High Victorian version of the Gothic Revival style.

 The Library opened in 1876.
-With its circular shape and use of galleries, the building reflected the dreams of the architects and the prudence of the first Parliamentary Librarian, Alpheus Todd.
-Mr. Todd suggested that the architects add fire-safety measures.
+With its circular shape and use of galleries, it reflected the vision of the architects and the prudence of the first Parliamentary Librarian, Alpheus Todd.
+He suggested that the architects add fire-safety measures.
 Those measures would later save the Library from sure destruction during the fire of 1916.

 An architectural marvel

-Visitors of the Library of Parliament are impressed by its massive flying buttresses, ornamental ironwork and handcrafted detail.
+Visitors to the Library of Parliament are impressed by its massive flying buttresses, ornamental ironwork and handcrafted detail, and the abundant natural light.
 These striking elements represent the architectural style and vision of its designers.

 Inside, the Library's white pine panelling contains carvings of thousands of flowers, masks and mythical beasts.
-Its galleries display the coats of arms of the seven provinces existing in 1876 and that of the Dominion of Canada.
-In the centre of the room stands a white marble statue of Queen Victoria.
-It was sculpted by Marshall Wood in 1871.
+Its galleries display the coats of arms of Canada and the 7 provinces existing in 1876.
+In the centre of the room stands a white marble statue of a young Queen Victoria, sculpted by Marshall Wood in 1871.